epam/edp-install/docs/operator-guide/install-edp.md

         gerritSSHPort: "22"
         # Keycloak address with which the platform will be integrated
         keycloakUrl: "https://keycloak.example.com"
+        dockerRegistry:
+          # -- Define Image Registry that will to be used in Pipelines.
+Can be ecr (default), harbor
+          type: "ecr"
+          # -- Docker Registry endpoint
+          url: "<AWS_ACCOUNT_ID>.dkr.ecr.<AWS_REGION>.amazonaws.com"

       # AWS Region, e.g. "eu-central-1"
       awsRegion: